davewhiteland/compsci-superbasics/collections/_hardware/processors.md

 _complex instruction set computers_ (CISC) and
 _reduced instruction set computers_ (RISC) respectively.

- having a lot of powerful commands that might take longer to run and are more complex to design (and maybe even take up valuable space on the chip), and having a fast cut-down collection of basic instructions that can run very fast.

 ## Programmers and the processor

 When you first learn to write programs, you do so in _high level languages_ which another program (a compiler or interpreter) turns into commands that match the processor's instruction set.
-That is, the translation into _machine code__ is done for you.
-It's common for professional programmers to only ever work with high level languages.
+That is, the translation into _machine code_ is done for you.
+High level languages are now so expressive that it's not uncommon for a professional programmer to never need to know about that machine code.

-In industrial applications where optimal efficiency is required, programmers may need to write in _low level_ languages.
+However, for industrial applications where optimal efficiency is required, programmers may need to write in _low level_ languages.
 This is where knowing how to exploit the characteristics of the processor on which the program will run (the "target device") becomes a consideration.